SUPLA/supla-device/README.md

 ## Who should use supla-device

-`supla-device` is a good fit if you are:
+`supla-device` is typically used by:
-- a **DIY or hobbyist** working with Arduino Mega, ESP32, or ESP8266,
-- building your own smart home devices,
+- **DIY or hobbyist** working with ESP32, ESP8266, or Arduino Mega, building your own smart home devices,
-- a **hardware manufacturer** developing SUPLA-compatible products,
+- hardware manufacturer developing SUPLA-compatible products,
 - someone willing to write and modify device firmware.

-You do **not** need deep embedded knowledge to get started.
+Basic embedded experience is helpful, but not required.
-Many users begin with simple Arduino-based projects and learn more advanced concepts over time.
+Many users start with simple Arduino-based projects and expand from there.

 ---